 Electrician Licenses in Texas

-Electricians must be licensed to legally work in the state of Texas.
+Electricians in Texas must be licensed to legally work in the state.
 The rules and regulations governing

-electrical work and licensing changed between 2004 and 2006 when the Lone Star State took over licensing and oversight through the Texas Department of Licensing and Regulation.
-There are three basic electrician licenses electricians in Texas may obtain.
+Electrical work and licensing changed between 2004 and 2006 when the Lone Star State took over licensing and oversight through the Texas Department of Licensing and Regulation.
+There are three basic licenses for electricians in Texas.
 They include:

 - Apprentice License – the candidate must be 16 years old or older and submit the required form.